crashbug01/30DaysJSChallenge-Day1/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/crashbug01/30DaysJSChallenge-Day1)<br>

 This project is an interactive web-based drum kit developed using Vanilla JavaScript.
-It serves as the Day 1 entry for the "30 Days of JavaScript" challenge by Wes Bos.
+This project is part of the "30 Days of JavaScript" challenge by Wes Bos.

 The primary objective of this project is to practice DOM manipulation by dynamically updating the user interface in response to keyboard events and audio triggers.